Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics

-By adopting these approaches, we start with applying the MS-WQC MPC-based method on the three-node network under a static hydraulic profile and with reduced number of states of $n_r=30$ states out of $n_x=204$.
-The full model of this network has 204 states while the ROM has $n_r=30$.
+By adopting these approaches, we start with applying the MS-WQC MPC-based method on the three-node network under a static hydraulic profile and with a reduced number of states of $n_r=30$ states out of $n_x=204$.
 The water quality time-step is chosen to be 5 seconds and the control horizon is 10 minutes.
 The fictitious reactant is discharged into the system at J1 (same location of the booster station) at a concentration of 0.1 mg/L for the first 1 hour of the simulation duration.
 Fig. \ref{fig:3NMPC1} demonstrates the control actions and the corresponding control response in J1 and P1 under the multi-species linearized ROM, nonlinear ROM, and the single-species ROM that neglects the existence of the other chemical in the system for the first consecutive 2 hours of simulation.
-As shown, for all scenarios chlorine concentrations at J1 and P1 are zeros at the start of the simulation.
+For all scenarios chlorine concentrations at J1 and P1 are zeros at the start of the simulation.
 That is, MPC starts by injecting high chlorine dosage of 21284 mg/min for the case of multi-species dynamics and 20838 mg/min for the single-species model.
 The control input needed drops to 19158 mg/min and 17596 mg/min for multi-species and single-species dynamics, respectively.
 After the first hour of simulation, MPC results in the same control actions for both models as the intrusion event is contained.
-Not that, the second substance's initial concentration for P1 is zero, which leads to the peak control action at the start of the simulation being relatively close as the second substance has not traveled thoroughly into P1.
+Note that, the second substance's initial concentration for P1 is zero, which leads to the peak control action at the start of the simulation being relatively close as the second substance has not traveled into P1.